 My primary review is: Get the Forcite helmet if you’re an early adopter, or paying beta tester, who isn’t expecting something perfect.
 For everyone else who wants to pay A$1100 (about US$900) for something and expects everything promised to work — this isn’t for you.

 In general, the Forcite helmet is a good quality carbon fibre helmet.
 It’s comfortable, but not plush.
-Mechanically it’s well built, but not like the highest grade helmets where things snap beautifully into place.
+Mechanically it’s well-built, but not like the highest grade helmets where things snap beautifully into place.
 And the electronics are good, but have bugs, and you have to be patient and assume the Forcite team is working on it.

 Because the Forcite team is so actively developing the product, they respond to customer feedback pretty actively.
 However, if you submit a bug request, you can expect weeks for them to be able to get back to you unless it’s an established issue for which they have an answer.
+You might get lucky and get a quicker response, but often I have to remind them.

 What is the Forcite helmet?